We all love hot water, but at what expense to the environment? Did you realize your water heater has a negative impact on the environment?

-Human activity (including water heater usage) and energy consumption interfere with nature’s ability to regulate carbon dioxide and other gases in the atmosphere.
+Human activity (including water heater usage) and energy consumption interfere with nature’s ability to regulate carbon dioxide and other gasses in the atmosphere.
 Many everyday things we do or use—including your water heater—contribute harmful carbon emissions into the air.

 How harmful is your water heater?
-What can you do to have a more eco friendly water heater?
+What can you do to have a more eco-friendly water heater?
 Here’s what you need to know.

 Conventional Electric Water Heater